isvihntgihip/AI-Projects/README.md

 # AI-Projects-
-Hello, This github is a list of AI-Projects which I worked on by myself
+Hello, This github is a list of small AI-Projects which I worked on by myself